chefkoch24/neuro-symbolic-asag/README.md

 ## Configurations
-The configurations of all shared data paths are set in the file `config.py` to customize paths you have to adapt this file.
+The configurations of all shared data paths are set in the file `config.py`.
+To customize paths, you have to adapt this file.

 ## Preprocess raw data
 For preprocessing the raw data from xml and csv files, run the following script: